NETWAYS/icinga-servicenow-web/doc/01-About.md

 this is done using templates.

 The daemon also stores the incident in its own database to keep track of incidents.
-This database is synchronized with ServiceNow on a regular inverval (Note: this means some changes are not visible in the interface immediately).
+This database is synchronized with ServiceNow on a regular inverval (120 seconds, currently not configurable) (Note: this means some changes are not visible in the interface immediately).

+The daemon will regurlary remove resolved incidents from the database (older than 30 days, currently not configurable)